kjell/mcn-2020-git-haiku/index.md

-None is travelling
+Swallow in the dusk
-he starts to grind the rice,
+just enough to bend the leaves
-Mogami River.
+Murmuring Mogami